 Subject to the operation of the global book-entry only system described in the body of this Official Statement, the following provisions apply to the transfer and exchange of Bonds under the Indenture.
-Each Bond will be transferable only upon the registration books of the Board, which will be kept for such purpose by the Registrar, by the Owner in person or by its attorney duly authorized in writing, upon surrender thereof with a written instrument of transfer satisfactory to the Registrar, duly executed by the Owner or its duly authorized attorney.
-Upon the transfer of any such Bond, the Board will issue in the name of the transferee a new Bond or Bonds in Authorized Denominations of the same aggregate principal amount.
-Upon surrender at the principal office of the Registrar with a written instrument of transfer satisfactory to the Registrar, duly executed by the Owner or its duly authorized attorney, any Bond may, at the option of the Owner and upon payment of any charges sufficient to reimburse the Trustee for any tax, fee or other governmental charge required to be paid, be exchanged for an equal aggregate principal amount of fully registered Bonds of the same maturity and tenor of any other Authorized Denominations.
-The Registrar and the Trustee will not be required to make any registration, transfer or exchange of any Bond during the period between each Record Date and the next succeeding interest payment date for such Bond, or after such Bond has been called for redemption or, in the case of any proposed redemption of Bonds, during the 15 days next preceding the date of first giving of notice of such redemption.
+Each Bond is transferable, as provided in the Indenture, only upon the registration books of the Board maintained by the Registrar, by the Owner in person, or by its attorney duly authorized in writing, upon surrender thereof with a written instrument of transfer satisfactory to the Registrar, duly executed by the Owner or its duly authorized attorney, and thereupon a new registered Bond or Bonds, in the same aggregate principal amount and maturity, shall be issued to the transferee.
+The Board, the Trustee, the Registrar and any Paying Agent may deem and treat the person in whose name a Bond is registered as the absolute owner hereof for the purpose of receiving payment of, or on account of, the principal or redemption price thereof and interest due thereon and for all other purposes.
+The Bonds are issuable in the form of fully registered bonds in the denomination of \$5,000 or any integral multiple thereof.
+Subject to the conditions and upon the payment of the charges provided in the Indenture, Bonds may be surrendered (accompanied by a written instrument of transfer satisfactory to the Registrar duly executed by the Owner or its duly authorized attorney) in exchange for an equal aggregate principal amount of Bonds of the same maturity of any other authorized denominations.
+The Registrar shall not be required to make any registration, transfer or exchange of any Bond after such Bond has been called for redemption or, in the case of any proposed redemption of Bonds, during the 15 days next preceding the date of first giving of notice of such redemption.